North Carolina legislative session getting close to end

 It wasn’t settled whether Republicans leading the General Assembly would plan to reconvene later in the year, when updated revenue projections are in — and more federal COVID-19 relief dollars could become available.
 State leaders hope recovery funds can help fill in for the estimated $2.5 billion drop in collections anticipated from the economic downturn.

-Most of the session’s headlines centered around partisan fights over bills advanced by the Republican-controlled General Assembly that sought to overturn the Democratic governor’s COVID-19 executive orders.
+Most of the session’s headlines centered on partisan fights over bills advanced by the Republican-controlled General Assembly that sought to overturn the Democratic governor’s COVID-19 executive orders.

 Cooper vetoed bills that would have partially reopened gyms and bars.
 Other approved measures reopening bowling alleys, amusement parks and other entertainment centers remain on his desk, but they were also likely to soon receive his veto stamp.